jneen/pjs/README.md

 // (much like Ruby's Class#allocate)
 new MyClass.Bare // nothing logged
 new MyClass.Bare instanceof MyClass // => true

-// to initialize with varargs, use `apply` like any other function. var argsList = [1, 2];
-MyClass.apply(null, argsList) // init!, 1, 2

 // you can use `.open` to reopen a class.
 This has the same behavior
 // as the regular definitions.